melonproject-archive/documentation/chapters/exchanges.md

   `orderAddresses[2]` - The order maker asset token.
   `identifier` - The active order's orderID.

 This public function cancels an existing order on the OasisDex Matching Market exchange contract by calling the  OasisDex Matching Market contract's `cancel()` function.
 The function applies the `onlyCancelPermitted` modifier, allowing the cancel to only be submitted under one of these conditions: the fund manager cancels the order, the fund is shut down or the order has expired.
-The asset token is finally removed from the water<b>melon</b> fund's internal order tracking and the maker asset token is returned to the water<b>melon</b> fund's vault.
+The asset token is finally removed from the Melon fund's internal order tracking and the maker asset token is returned to the Melon fund's vault.
 &nbsp;

 `function getOrder(